akgupta007/House-Renting-Website/README.md

 # House-Renting-Website

 ## Overview
+  + This Website is developed on **python flask** with **postgreSQL** as backend Database management system.
-  + This Project Aims to develop a house renting website where users can buy, rent or sell their houses.
+  + It Aims to develop a house renting website where users can buy, rent or sell their houses.
   + Database contains:
     + Users Data eg: user login, balance and payment details
     + Houses database like Location, pricing, owner, nearby places etc.